Shakeskeyboarde/argser/README.md

 })
 ```

-For valued options, the value can be part of the option with an equal character separator (eg. `--message=foo`), or the value can be the next argument (eg. `--message foo`).
+For valued options, the value can be part of a single option argument with an equal character separator (eg. `--message=foo`), or the value can be the next argument (eg. `--message foo`).

 ## Aliased Options